tonethar/IGME-330-Master/notes/ES6-module-pattern.md

 ## IV. <a id="section4">Try it out!
 - Everything in the app should now run exactly as before (and don't forget that you need to run it off of a web server!)
 - Now set some breakpoints and check the inspector:
-    - "script" scope is gone, replaced by Module scope
+    - "Script" scope is gone, replaced by "Module" scope
     - all of the dependencies between modules are explicitly specified with `import` and `export`, which will make it easier for multiple developers to work on the app

 **loader.js**